anthonysecco/WiCAN-Ford-Transit/README.md

 If you have requests, please create an _issue_.
 It's been said that I can be bribed with coffee. 😊

-## 💖 Support
-The development of this repo took many hours and dollars in hardware, software, and testing.
-If you found this useful, consider buying me a coffee. ☕

 ### 🚫 Unavailable
 These simply don't exist with factory equipment: